ethereum/EIPs/EIPS/eip-draft_nst.md

 ## Abstract

-This EIP is an extension of [EIP-712](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md) to create non-sellable tokens (NST).
+This EIP is an extension of [EIP-721](./eip-721.md) to create non-sellable tokens (NST).
 It proposes a strong resriction on transfers in order to prevent speculation on token price while maintaining the possibility of transfers, transfers are performed in a barter way (send to receive or receive to send) in an ecosystem controled by the creator.

 ## Motivation

-Interest for soulbound tokens (SBT) in the Ethereum community still growing since the V. Buterin [idea publication](https://vitalik.ca/general/2022/01/26/soulbound.html), highlighting the non-transferrability (non-)features to prevent, _in fine_, speculation of the token.
+Interest for soulbound tokens (SBT) in the Ethereum community still growing since the V. Buterin idea publication (Soulbound, 2022-01-26), highlighting the non-transferrability (non-)features to prevent, _in fine_, speculation of the token.
 While a lot of propositions emerged for implementation of SBT, the non-transferability is often too restrictive and requires a certain level of centralization, especially when users want to transfer a SBT between two owned accounts.
 Thus SBTs are way more fitted for account-bounded properties such as reputation, voting rights, privileges, ...

 In case of transferable items which cannot be sellable, SBTs can fit but they require strong level of centralization as transfer are restricted by the token creator (or the community in case of DAO managed SBT).
 Here some examples of possibles NSTs: